 I‘ve been planning this year’s main Greece trip for a few months now, so it’s probably time to share my itinerary and talk a bit about where I’m going and how I mapped everything out.
 Originally I was going to make this several posts but I think it makes sense to keep it short and sweet!

 The Cyclades again, really?

-Now the first thing I’ll admit, the trip isn’t as totally different from last year’s as I originally wanted it to be.
-At first, I looked at some other island groups such as the Aegean, Dodecanese and Ionian islands, but after doing some research none of them really seemed that suitable: the islands are more spread out, there are fewer to choose from and in some cases they include very touristy places I’m not that interested in visiting.
+Now the first thing I’ll admit is the trip isn’t as totally different from last year’s as I originally wanted it to be.
+At first, I looked at some other island groups such as the Aegean, Dodecanese and Ionian islands, but after doing some research none of them really seemed that suitable: the islands are more spread out, there are fewer to choose from and in some cases, they include very touristy places I’m not that interested in visiting.

-On the plus side, I know there’s plenty more to see in the Cyclades, and with the benefit of experience, I expect to get more out of my holiday this time around.
-Once again my friend Ed would be joining me for the first 3 days of my 10-day trip.
+On the plus side, I know there’s plenty more to see in the Cyclades and with the benefit of experience, I expect to get more out of my holiday this time around.
+Once again my friend Ed will be joining me for the first 3 days before I continue on my own.